Blueberries are one of the sweetest low-calorie fruits you can eat.

 Next time you grab a pack, don’t be shy.
 Grab a pint or two.
 You’ll thank yourself later.

 If taking in more of those valuable antioxidants is very healthful, then it’s only natural not having enough of them can also lead to a weakening of your bodily functions.

-And according Birla College’s study, you get to the state of oxidative stress when free radicals overwhelm the body’s ability to regulate them (12).
+And according to Birla College’s study, you get to the state of oxidative stress when free radicals overwhelm the body’s ability to regulate them (12).

-This leads to a number of human diseases, including brain related.
+This leads to a number of human diseases, including brain-related.

 There’s strong evidence showing positive signs in the antioxidants found in blueberries can help offset and neutralize some of the free radicals that can cause oxidative stress and damage to brain cells.